It’s rare for a suicide story to make headlines. Unfortunately, keeping these tragic events out of the spotlight doesn’t prevent them from happening.

 “The support provided by the HMSA Foundation will mean that thousands of youth and the adults who work with them will learn how to prevent suicide and bullying,” says Grambs.

 University of Hawaii, School of Social Work – The Myron B. Thompson School of Social Work and Ha Kupuna, National Resource Center for Native Hawaiian Elders at the University of Hawaii at Manoa are working together to improve the health and well-being of kupuna, or Native Hawaiian elders, on Oahu.
-Specifically, their project will organize and promote seminars and community presentations, and will expand the existing Ha Kupuna website to make it more culturally appropriate and easier for elders and caregivers to use and understand.
+Specifically, their project will organize and promote workshops and community presentations, and will expand the existing Ha Kupuna website to make it more culturally appropriate and easier for elders and caregivers to use and understand.
 Grant amount – $43,084.

 Catholic Charities Hawaii – Catholic Charities Hawaii co-hosted the 10th Annual Hawaii Conference on Assessing, Treating, and Preventing Child, Adolescent, and Adult Trauma.
 This conference covered a broad spectrum of topics, training, and presentations for prevention and treatment of abuse.
 Culturally competent approaches were introduced to health care professionals serving the underserved population and Native Hawaiians.
 Grant amount – $15,000.

 St. Francis Healthcare Systems of Hawaii – The St. Francis International Center for Healthcare Ethics will present its 10th International Bioethics Conference, Caring for our Kupuna: Balancing Human Dignity and Economics on Friday, August 9, 2013, at the Sheraton Waikiki Hotel.
 The Ethics Center has assembled internationally known speakers and local experts in the areas of bioethics, economics, and insurance to address the ethical aspects of caring for the elderly.
 Grant amount – $10,000.